ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    ``dataToTag#`` primitive, making it not applicable in some situations where it can currently be used.

-3. The heap objects elided at runtime by ``-fstrict-box-denesting`` may occasionally provide useful information for debugging or profiling.
+3. The heap objects elided at run-time by ``-fstrict-box-denesting`` may occasionally provide useful information for debugging or profiling.